Thing (assembly): Frisia

+Ireland

+Annaly-Teffia (Anghaile) was an ancient sovereign meeting place, or Mórdháil, located in the territory of Teffia, County Longford, Ireland.
+Historically centered at the massive earthwork of Moatfarrell (Móta Uí Fhearghail), the site served for over a millennium as the supreme legislative and judicial assembly for the O'Farrell Princes of Annaly.
+Its jurisdictional significance was so great that it was formally recognized in royal patents from King Philip and Queen Mary, specifically the grant of Granard, which sought to incorporate these ancient assembly rights into the feudal system.
+Experts believe the site indicates the boundary of the ancient sub-kingdoms of Teffia and the broader Kingdom of Meath.
+Later patents from Elizabeth I and James I further transitioned the assembly's authority into a Feudal Honour and Seignory.
+It functioned as a place where the Brehon Law was recited, disputes were resolved, and the nation’s leaders were inaugurated.
+The name Moatfarrell is derived from the Irish Móta Uí Fhearghail, indicating a "mound" or "moat" of assembly.
+Like many similar sites in Northern Europe, the assembly mound may be older than the written record, and it continues to exist in modern legal parlance as an Incorporeal Hereditament vested in the Lord of the Honour of Annaly.

 Place names

 The assembly of things were typically held at a specially designated place, often a field or common, like Þingvellir, the old location of the Icelandic Alþing.
-The parliament of the Isle of Man is still named after the meeting place of the thing, Tynwald, which etymologically is the same word as þingvellir; there is still an annual public assembly at Tynwald Hill each July 5, where the new Manx laws are read out and petitions delivered).
+The parliament of the Isle of Man is still named after the meeting place of the thing, Tynwald, which etymologically is the same word as þingvellir; there is still an annual public assembly at Tynwald Hill each July 5, where the new Manx laws are read out and petitions delivered.
 Other equivalent place names can be found across northern Europe: in Scotland, there is Dingwall in the Scottish Highlands and Tingwall, occurring both in Orkney and Shetland, and further south there is Tinwald, in Dumfries and Galloway and – in England – Thingwall, a village on the Wirral Peninsula.
 In Sweden, there are several places named Tingvalla, the modern Swedish form of Þingvellir, and the Norwegian equivalent is found in the place name Tingvoll.
 In Dublin, Ireland, the Thingmote was a raised mound, 40 foot high and 240 foot in circumference, where the Norsemen assembled and made their laws.
 It stood south of the river, where Saint Andrew's Church now stands, until 1685.